datastax/cassandra/src/java/org/apache/cassandra/db/tries/InMemoryTrie.md

 and a chain node is created for the remaining `v` transition -- this child node is placed within the child chain cell, which has room for further transitions.
 The pointer to this chain node is passed back up the recursive application chain, and the parent node is updated to point to it.

+#### Deleting a child pointer

+While deletion is conceptually the same as setting the existing pointer to `NONE`, we need to do some further work to ensure that full branch deletions propagate upwards to the branch's attachment point.

+For `Chain` nodes this happens automatically as attaching a prefix to `NONE` simply results in `NONE`.
+In `Split` nodes we check the sub-node we modify to see if it becomes empty, and propagate the `NONE` upwards (e.g. tail cell becoming empty means we need to modify the mid cell to use `NONE` for the tail pointer, which in turn may make the mid cell empty, leading to futher propagation).
+Because a `Split` node's total child count is not easy to determine, `Split` nodes do not downgrade back to `Sparse` or `Chain` when the number of children becomes small enough, but they are fully dropped and replaced with `NONE` when the number becomes 0.

+We perform removal in `Sparse` nodes by copying the remaining children to a new `Sparse` or `Chain` node.
+This is done because deleting a child in a `Sparse` node cannot be done safely in-place while concurrent reads can access the node.
+If the child being removed is not the last, removal requires the remaining children to be shifted to the beginning of the array, which cannot be done atomically.
+If the removed child is the last, no shifting is necessary, and we could in theory remove the child performing the steps of adding it in reverse.
+However, readers may have taken a copy of the order word while that child was present, and cannot easily correct their behaviour in response to the node's changed state.

+For example, consider a sparse node that has children for "a", "c" and "e", where we remove the last added character "e".
+Since readers take a copy of the order word when iterating the node, they will try that third child and must be prepared to find a `NONE` pointer.
+This is not a big problem as they can filter this empty transition out; however, we may have later added a new child to this node while the reader is holding that order word, and if this new child has "b" as its transition character, the reader's position will jump backwards, which is a serious violation of its contract and very difficult to prevent.

 ### Memory management and cell reuse